Advertising signs (except election signs)

 What if my sign is permanent and on private land?

-The local government’s Planning Scheme regulates the installation of permanent advertising devices on private land.
+The local government’s Planning Scheme regulates the installation of permanent signs on private land.
 Signs regulated by the MBRC Planning Scheme will not require approval provided they meet the relevant requirements for accepted development as outlined in the Advertising devices code (section 9.4.4) for size, design and location.

-Where the advertising device does not meet the requirements for accepted development, approval will be required.
+Where the sign does not meet the requirements for accepted development, contact Council on (07) 3205 0555

 Review Councils website MBRC Planning Scheme - Advertising devices for more information.